 - Channel Mute (on) the MUTE button mutes the channel after the input mixer.
 In this mode all channel outputs including pre-fader sends are muted.
-Note that, from Version 4.24 software onwards, PFL is NOT muted to enable pre-fader listen. - Channel Mute (off) the MUTE button mutes the channel after the fader.
+Note that PFL is NOT muted to enable pre-fader listen. - Channel Mute (off) the MUTE button mutes the channel after the fader.
 In this mode only post fader outputs are muted, pre fader sends remain active.